Applying to US Universities

-- How strongly they recommend you (Very strongly, moderately, etc.)
+- How strongly they recommend you (Very strongly, strongly, moderately, etc.)

 Who can give me an LoR?

-Usually, the recommender is from your undergraduate institution.
-Generally, you should take it from a professor of your department.
+Usually, the recommenders are from your undergraduate institute (your respective department especially) and work/internship place (if any).
 So, does designation of the recommender matter?
 Honestly, it does.
-You can’t take a LoR from a teacher who has just joined the institution and has an experience of a year or two.
+You can’t take a recommendation from a teacher who has just joined the institution and has an experience of a year or two.
 An LoR from your institution’s dean or principal holds a lot of weightage.
-A LoR from the company’s manager makes a difference.
-Generally, a student gets the LoR from the following:
+An LoR from the company’s manager makes a difference.
+In most applications, following are the recommenders -

-- Any teacher who has taught you during your undergrad course and you have scored well in that subject
+- Professor who has taught you during your undergrad course and you have scored well in that subject

 Recommendations cannot be given by: